 Your life is your “business!”

 And your rituals make or break you, one day at a time.

 Even the seemingly insignificant rituals you engage in can produce ripples of consequence, for better or worse.

 Are the little things you’re doing every day working for you or against you?
-If you think the answer might be the latter, you will find incredible value in the tiny daily rituals listed below.
-Each of them gradually strengthens common weak points we’ve seen plaguing hundreds of our course students, coaching clients, and live event attendees over the past decade—little things people do every day that stress them out and prevent them from moving forward with their lives.
+If you think the answer might be the latter, you will find value in the tiny daily rituals listed below.
+Each of them gradually strengthens common weak points we’ve seen plaguing hundreds of our course students, coaching clients, and live event attendees over the past 15 years (these weak points are little negative patterns of behavior that almost all of us struggle with at some point).